-This article describes steps one can take to manage a Linux server via sFTP and Notepad++.
+This article describes the steps to manage a Linux server via sFTP and Notepad++.

 Managing Linux servers remotely via SSH can be daunting for new users and students.
-When you connect via SSH to a remote server, all you see is a terminal screen that allows authenticated users to run commands.
+When you connect via SSH to a remote server, you see a terminal screen allowing authenticated users to run commands.

 For those afraid of Linux terminals, a better way is to connect via SFTP and use a code editor.

 SFTP is when you use an FTP client over SSH or port 22.
 This provides encryption and security over plain FTP.

 Notepad++ is an alternative to Windows Notepad with many more features and supports several programming languages.
 Finally, FileZilla is a great FTP client that allows users to transfer files between networked devices.